starlight345/2025/blog/inverse-polymer/index.md

 We trained TabNet on a dataset with up to 25M samples and evaluated performance using a KNN-based retrieval in the 600-dim embedding space.
 Evaluation was accelerated with FAISS but showed a severe drop in performance as the candidate pool grew:

-- **10M training → 1.5M eval**: Top-1 accuracy = 46.3%
+- 10M training → 1.5M eval: Top-1 accuracy = 46.3%
-- **25M training → 2.5M eval**: Top-1 accuracy = 19.7%
+- 25M training → 2.5M eval: Top-1 accuracy = 19.7%

-To better understand the significance of our KNN-based retrieval performance, we compared it against a **random retrieval baseline**, which provides a reference for interpreting Top-1 accuracy in large candidate spaces.
+To better understand the significance of our KNN-based retrieval performance, we compared it against a random retrieval baseline, which provides a reference for interpreting Top-1 accuracy in large candidate spaces.

-- For **1.5M candidates**, the expected Top-1 accuracy from random selection is:
+- For 1.5M candidates, the expected Top-1 accuracy from random selection is:

   $$
   \text{Random Top-1 Accuracy} = \frac{1}{1{,}500{,}000} \approx 0.000067\%
   $$

-- For **2.5M candidates**, the expected Top-1 accuracy from random selection is:
+- For 2.5M candidates, the expected Top-1 accuracy from random selection is:

   $$
   \frac{1}{2{,}500{,}000} \approx 0.00004\%